ctu-mrs/mrs_core_examples/cpp/example_waypoint_flier_native/README.md

-# WaypointFlier Simple - ROS simple example
+# WaypointFlier Native - ROS example

-This package was created as an example of how to write a very simple ROS component (nodelet).
+This package was created as an example of how to write a native ROS component (nodelet).
 You can test the program in simulation (see our [simulation tutorial](https://ctu-mrs.github.io/docs/simulation/howto.html)).

 ## Functionality